Anthony Rizzo Player Props: Yankees vs. Guardians

 Anthony Rizzo At The Plate

-- He ranks 75th in batting average, 41st in on base percentage, and 79th in slugging among qualifying batters in MLB play.
+- Rizzo has had a base hit in eight of nine games this season, and multiple hits once.

-- Rizzo has picked up a hit in seven games this year (87.5%), including one multi-hit game.
+- He has homered in one of nine games, and in 2.6% of his plate appearances.

 - In three games this year, Rizzo has picked up an RBI, with more than one RBI once.

-- He has scored a run in three of eight games so far this year.
+- He has scored in three of nine games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.